sklise/devise-capturable/README.md

 #### Done!

-Now you're all good to go.
+That's it!

 By default Devise will now create a database record when the user logs in for the first time.
 On following logins, the user will just be logged in.
 The only property Devise will save in the user model is the `email` address provided by Capture.
 You can however change this (See "Changing Defaults")

-## Automatic Setting
+## Automated Settings

-The Janrain User Registration widget relies on a bunch of settings that are 1) never used and 2) breaks the widget if they are not there.
+The Janrain User Registration widget relies on settings that are 1) never used and 2) breaks the widget if they are not present.
 To circumvent this madness, this gem will automatically set a bunch of janrain setting variables for you:

 ```javascript
 // these settings will always be the same